 Real countries that inspired Game of Thrones

-Season 4 of the popular HBO series Game of Thrones premiered Sunday night, much to the delight of the Internet.
+Season 5 of the popular HBO series Game of Thrones premieres Sunday night, much to the delight of the internet.

 As the story has developed audiences have fallen in love with the characters -- and the lands they inhabit.